 - Vehicles used only as farm or manufacturing equipment (like a cement mixer or piece of farm equipment.)

 - Cars that were in another state for at least 90 days of the year and whose owner recently moved to Illinois.

 - Vehicles passed from a deceased owner to a surviving spouse or relative.

 - Vehicles assigned from one person to another within the same organization.

-Pay the transfer fee and any other applicable charges for the transaction.
+Pay the title transfer fees and any other applicable charges for the transaction

 Transferring a car in Illinois is costly.
 The total price for basic vehicle transfer is just over $300, even more, if your transaction requires additional paperwork.
-The title alone is $150--then the SOS will tack on another $151 for the registration and tag.
+The cost for the vehicle title alone is $150--then the SOS will tack on another $151 for the registration and tag.

 If you need to update your name in the SOS database, that will be an additional $15.
 Vehicles being transferred from a deceased joint owner to the sole living owner will have to pay: $15 Application for Correction fee, $50 for a new title, and $3 to update the vehicle registration.